webplatform/docs/tutorials/building_web_games/index.md

 === [http://craftyjs.com/ CraftyJS] ===
 CraftyJS is primarily focused on desktop development, including support for legacy browsers like IE6.
 Working interchangeably with the canvas element and DOM manipulation, it also contains a bunch of extra functionality like collision detection, sprite maps, and animation.

 You can learn more about it on the [http://craftyjs.com/ CraftyJS website], or try out some [http://craftyjs.com/demos.php sample games].
-It's open source and available on [https://github.com/louisstow/Crafty Github].
+It's open source and available on [https://github.com/louisstow/Crafty GitHub].

 === [http://www.impactjs.com/ Impact] ===
 Impact is a game engine that utilizes only the canvas element and runs on both mobile and desktop.
 It includes functionality to help with collision detection and animation.
 It also has a level editor and integrates with Box 2D.